apike/allenpike.com/_posts/2021-03-31-omnifocus-workflow.markdown

 Like many habits worth building, this is kind of an arbitrary distinction, and its benefits are mostly psychological.
 Which is fine!
 It satisfies my monkey brain and that helps me live my best life.
 A life which may or may not involve actually doing anything with the things I stick on those lists. 😅

-There’s another form of Someday task I’ve been recently banishing with great benefit: other peoples’ Someday tasks.
+There’s another form of Someday task I’ve been recently banishing with great benefit: other people’s Someday tasks.
 As a manager, I often have or receive ideas about things another team member could do.
-In busy times, I was really reluctant to say “Hey, how about someday you do X?” since it was liable to distract people from the actual top priorities of the day.
+In busy times, I'd be reluctant to say “Hey, how about someday you do X?” since it was liable to distract people from the actual top priorities of the day.
 So I’d instead store them in my OmniFocus, and I'd feel recurring angst about whether now was the time to promote this to a “Hey now you should think about this” idea.

 Recognizing the folly of this, I’ve made a big move to get those things out of my personal system and into ones we share as a team.
 It doesn’t matter if it’s Notion, Google Docs, Trello, or even a shared Apple Note.
 Having these ideas and tasks off my computer and on the fringes of our team’s radar – yet clearly labelled as “someday” tasks – has been a big win for us all.

 ## Tags
-Like many people, I set up my OmniFocus with a “Home” tag and an “Office” tag, so I can filter out stuff I shouldn’t be looking at right now.
-I have a sub-tag of Office, “Now ☕️”, that I use as my next actions for work, and keep in my Forecast view.
+Like many people, I set up my OmniFocus with a “Home” tag and an “Office” tag, so I can filter out stuff I don't want to look at right now.
+I have a sub-tag of Office, “Now ☕️”, that I use as my next actions for work, which I keep in my Forecast view.
 I used to call it “Today”, but that was too often a lie and was causing a bit of angst, so now it’s “Now”.
 Always be iterating.

 Beyond that, I mostly use tags to experiment and prototype.
 For example, I recently noticed how often I was looking at actions that I could in *theory* do any day, but which I couldn’t do right now because the baby was sleeping.
 My home tasks were starting to get crowded with blocked actions: take a specific baby picture, fix something in the baby’s bedroom, whatever.
-If the baby *was* awake, I probably wouldn’t be looking at OmniFocus!
+The problem is that whenever the baby *is* awake, I'm probably not looking at OmniFocus!
 So I’ve been trying out a sub-tag of Home I’ve called “Baby Awake” for these actions.
 It’s usually On Hold, which hides them unless I specifically seek them out.
 Seems to be working well so far.

 This is the kind of thing tags are great at: trying out workflows.
 They can be easily discarded if they don’t end up be worth the effort of maintaining.

 ## Flags and Perspectives
 Flags are another thing you can use for ad-hoc prototyping of new workflows.
 The main thing you need to avoid with flags is over-using them.
 If most of your actions are flagged, then none of them are flagged.

 Currently, I use flags to indicate “this thing is more important than most other things in its project”.
-I often sort things in my projects in rough priority order at Review time, and flagging something as it goes into the project helps me do that quickly.
+I often sort things in my Projects in rough priority order at Review time, and flagging something as it goes into the Project helps me do that quickly.

 Flags also power a Perspective I’ve called “Office Next”.
 That’s where I go when I’ve checked off most of the “Now” items that appear in my Forecast, so I can populate it with a few good candidates for what’s next.
-Importantly, that Perspective only shows me things I haven’t yet tagged as “Now”.
+Importantly, that Perspective only shows me things I haven’t yet promoted to “Now”.

-I also have a Home Now perspective which makes use of flagging.
+I also have a “Home Now” perspective which makes use of flagging.
 This is more or less the Home version of the Forecast view I use for work.
 It's also pretty simple: basically things that are due or flagged in my Home projects.

 I know that there are a lot of folks who advise against relying on flagging as a core part of your workflow.
 Flags' meaning isn’t explicit, and they're easy to make a mess of.
 But flags are also really visible, and easy to make use of.
 In my opinion, they’re a handy tool in the toolbox.